Curry Kraut

 After making this I was talking to someone who makes curry kraut and adds chopped mango and pineapple.
 I was immediately envious.
 (There’s plenty you could add… shredded carrots, apple, etc., just bear in mind you may need to use less cabbage depending on how much else you’re adding, or make a larger ferment in a bigger jar.)
 That said, this was really delicious and the curry flavor really comes through.
 It’s got a decent kick heat wise but won’t blow most people away; you could always amp things up by adding your choice of hot pepper(s).

-You will need: knife & cutting board or food processor to shred cabbage (I normally do this by hand but it is time consuming); quart jar with airlock/fermenting lid (recommended); a large non-reactive bowl to combine all ingredients; garlic press (preferable); mortar & pestle or electric grinder if any of your spices are starting out whole.
+Knife & cutting board or food processor to shred cabbage (I normally do this by hand but it is time consuming); quart jar with airlock/fermenting lid (recommended); a large non-reactive bowl to combine all ingredients; garlic press (preferable); mortar & pestle or electric grinder if any of your spices are starting out whole.
 A canning funnel makes the job of transferring cabbage to a jar much more manageable.

 If you want to a make a larger quantity, use a half gallon jar and double all the ingredients.